OUR PROJECTS: To date, we have completed 225 projects in 14 countries!!

 Step 2: spend time with the children.
 We introduce ourselves, and ask them about themselves and listen to their stories – once they get past their acute shyness!
 Most of the the girls especially, speak in very hushed tones with a constant smile on their face and a fidgetiness conveying their uncertainty.

 Some of that comes from English being their second language.
 While some boys are shy, there are greater numbers of them that speak right up and sometimes it’s almost impossible to get them to stop!

 Step 3: tour the grounds either escorted or on our own, to evaluate the state of the facility and to note specific things we may be able to provide or do, to help.

 All children lived in shared spaces, as the sheer number of children and available space dictate this.
 Some rooms are large with as many as 30 beds, while others are smaller allowing for only 4 beds.
 They are always gender specific rooms once they reach a certain age.
 Many beds were donated at this facility.

 Step 4: The next step is shopping…literally shopping for the best price and availability of needed items can take a full day, or longer.
 Consider the time taken to gather information from locals on the best places and ways to buy the items we need in large numbers, and how to transport same items adds even more time to the entire process.

 We have always run into availability issues when seeking to purchase 30 or more bottles of shampoo.
 Multiple places to purchase must be found constantly, as we rarely find everything we need at one location.
 All this with a language barrier.
 Also, we encourage the vendors to contribute something from their side for the children.
 Smaller vendors are almost always able to donate.

-The distribution can be the really enjoyable part, as the kids are all happy to be receiving the items, and talking to us and spending time together.
+The distribution is the best…the kids are all happy to be receive new items!!
+A lot of talking and spending time together.
 The atmosphere is always a festive one and the children are excited and have loads of fun!
 We always talk to them and play after the distribution.